Are there life lessons from Yogi Flight School that we can take away from the classes and apply to our lives beyond the mat?

 Be hungry to learn more.
 Be child-like.
 That’s what yoga shows us.

-#7 Be Dedicated to the Practise Not to the Results
+#7 Be Dedicated to the practice Not to the Results

-The practise brings us the results.
+The practice brings us the results.
 Focussing purely on the results sacrifices the practice.

 We can go so much further if we remind ourselves of this in our daily life.